 - Big Leaf Magnolia (Magnolia macrophylla) Zones 5-8.
 Known for it’s giant, oblong leaves reaching up to 30 inches, Big Leaf has the largest simple leaves of any tree indigenous to North America.
 A treasure to discover in the wild Southeastern landscape, it’s a neat option for a sloped, lightly-shaded landscape where flowers and seed cones can be viewed from an above deck or terrace.

-- Chinese Fringe Tree (Chionanthus retusus) Zones 5-9.
-A smaller (15-30’) showy tree covered with feathery chandeliers of snow-white flowers in late spring.
+- Fringe Tree (Chionanthus virginicus, our native) or Chinese Fringe Tree (Chionanthus retusus) Zones 5-9.
+A smaller (12-20’) showy tree covered with feathery chandeliers of snow-white flowers in late spring.
+Nice fall color.

 - River Birch (Betula nigra) Zones 4-9.
 A fast-growing single- or multi-trunked specimen tree that thrives in wetter soil.
 The bark is its claim to fame, though yellow fall foliage is also worthy.
 Sheets of pinkish-gray bark peel back to reveal cinnamon-brown inner layers.
 Can reach 70’.